Montrose and Bervie Railway: Now sponsored by the North British Railway

 The line had nearly become part of a GNoSR trunk route in 1863, and now another suitor appeared.
 The North British Railway (NBR) was operating a rather disjointed service between Edinburgh and Aberdeen by ferries across the Firth of Forth and Firth of Tay, and then over the Caledonian Railway via Arbroath and Stonehaven.
 Parliament had granted the NBR running powers over large parts of the northern section of the Caledonian Railway, in order to encourage competition.
 Nonetheless, this dependency on a competitor was hardly a satisfactory arrangement, and the NBR aspired to establish a route controlled by itself.
 Bridging the Forth and Tay was feasible, although expensive.
 Getting from Dundee to Arbroath would be done over the Dundee and Arbroath Railway which was to be operated jointly.
 A new NBR line from Arbroath to near Stonehaven could use the Montrose and Bervie line, saving construction costs.

 The Caledonian had a contract with the M&BR to work the line until 1873, and fearing the NBR incursion, negotiated to extend that for a further eight years, frustrating the NBR plans.

-The Bervie line was utterly impoverished, and yet this scheme was received coldly by many local interests, who preferred retaining independence, but these reservations were overcome and the Montrose and Bervie Railway was absorbed by the North British Railway on 1 October 1881.
+The Bervie line was utterly impoverished, and yet this scheme was received coldly by many local interests, who preferred retaining independence, but these reservations were overcome and under the North British and Montrose Railway Companies Amalgamation Act 1881 (44 & 45 Vict. c. cxiii) the Montrose and Bervie Railway was absorbed by the North British Railway on 1 October 1881.
 (This was originally intended to be 1 August; the NBR paid 65% of the face value of M&BR stock and assumed the company's mortgage debt of £18,000.
 The Caledonian Railway was permitted to retain running powers.
 The Bervie line trains now ran to the NBR station at Montrose.

-The NBR had sponsored a nominally independent line from Arbroath to Montrose (the North British, Arbroath and Montrose Railway), which obtained its authorising Act of Parliament on 13 July 1871, capital £171,580.
+The NBR had sponsored a nominally independent line from Arbroath to Montrose (the North British, Arbroath and Montrose Railway), which obtained its authorising act of Parliament, the North British, Arbroath, and Montrose Railway Act 1871 (34 & 35 Vict. c. cxxiii), on 13 July 1871, capital £171,580.
 There was some delay in construction, but it opened to goods traffic in 1881, and to passengers in 1883.
 It had its own station at Montrose, and joined the Caledonian main line at Kinnaber Junction, a few miles north of Montrose.
 However, the development of the Bervie line, and the new construction at its north end onward to Stonehaven, never took place.